All library locations and services will be closed Tuesday, December 24, through Thursday, December 26, for the winter holiday.

 • Printing

-You can print to printers at Main Library from your mobile device or home computer.
+You can print to printers at Main Library from your mobile device or home computer by using our mobile printing website.

 Printing details